rk-lindsey/al_driver/doc/source/turboChimesMode.rst

     └── KPOINTS

-Comparing with the ``ALC-0_BASEFILES`` folder provided in the :ref:`page-basic`, the primary difference is the ``LMPMD_BASEFILES`` and ``LMP_BASEFILES`` directory, i.e., which contains the files required to run the LAMMPs simulation and QM respectively.
-Other differences includes the 0.fm_setup.in includes the hyperparameters and cut_offs  for the short-range interaction while the 1.fm_setup.in includes that for the long range.
+Compared with the ``ALC-0_BASEFILES`` folder provided in the:ref:`page-basic`, the primary difference is the ``LMPMD_BASEFILES`` and ``LMP_BASEFILES`` directory, i.e., which contains the files required to run the LAMMPs simulation and QM respectively.
+Other differences include the 0.fm_setup.in includes the hyperparameters and cut_offs  for the short-range interaction while the 1.fm_setup.in includes that for the long range.

 -------